andersamer/ITC344-Rootkit-Lab/instructions/instructions.md

 For part 1, you will need to:

-1. Copy the code for the "Hello World!"
-Kernel module.
+1. Copy the code for the "Hello World!" kernel module.

-2. Modify the code so that something other than `"Hello World!" is displayed.
+2. Modify the code so that something other than `"Hello World!" is displayed in the kernel logs.

 3. Create a `Makefile` to compile the code into a kernel object file (`.ko`).